 The Drinking Studies Network is an interdisciplinary and international research group that connects scholars working on drink and drinking culture across different societies and time periods.

-Founded in 2010 – initially as the Warwick Drinking Studies Network – we have since grown to have over 150 members (Network Members) from around the world.
+Founded in 2010 – initially as the Warwick Drinking Studies Network – we have since grown to have over 350 members (Network Members) from around the world.
 We act as a point of contact for anyone with an interest in the role of alcohol in any society, past or present, and we provide our members with news and updates about significant events in the field of drinking studies via our mailing list and twitter account.
 We also routinely organise our own events (Past Events and Future Events) and publications (Publications).
 In 2015, we introduced a number of ‘Research Clusters’ within the network, designed to bring together members with similar interests to organise events together and to foster collaborative research projects (Research Clusters).
+In 2021, we established a partnership with the journal The Social History of Alcohol and Drugs

 The majority of our members are academics – with historians and social scientists particularly well represented – but we are a proudly interdisciplinary and open network, and welcome members from any scholarly discipline.
 We also welcome independent scholars, postgraduates, individuals associated with non-academic institutions, beer bloggers, journalists, public health workers, publicans – indeed anybody with a serious interest in understanding the role played by alcohol in societies past and/or present.